ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - ADDED ITEMS: Taser, Filial Imprinting, The Hit List!
 - Fixed an issue where Barbed Wire, Snowglobe, and Safeguard Lantern were not performing team filtering correctly.
 This caused these items to fail to work properly when used by non-players, or by anyone if Artifact of Chaos was enabled.
 - (From TILER2 update to v1.2.1) All relevant items now use run-seeded RNG instead of always using the same seed (0).

-**4.1.3**

-- Barbed Wire: Fixed aura being removed after stage changes.
-- 56 Leaf Clover: Now has a disabled-by-default option to allow deployables to count towards global Clover stacks.
-- Ancient Scepter/Massacre: Now filters kills by maximum Eviscerate range.
-Kills farther than this range will not refresh Massacre duration.
-- Ancient Scepter/Chaotic Growth: Fixed range indicator's radius not being changed.
-- Ancient Scepter/both Engi skills: Now has a disabled-by-default option to decrease cooldown to match the additional stock (such that total recharge remains unchanged).
-- (From TILER2 update to v1.1.1) All equipments now have configurable cooldown.